iamadeadpixel/VUStatsCollector/README.md

 WARNING !
 use at own risc, the mod is working, but still needs some masive tweaks.

-Known isues: The player who made the last kill still wil not be counted for stats update (randomly), a fix is needed..
-Known isues: The roadkill stuff doesnt work yet as it should be..
+solved/Known isues: The player who made the last kill still wil not be counted for stats update (randomly), a fix is needed.. solved/Known isues: The roadkill stuff doesnt work yet as it should be..
-Known isues: Randomly for some stupid reasons, new kills are not registered while they exist.
+Solved/Known isues: Randomly for some stupid reasons, new kills are not registered while they exist.